How often do you view a YouTube video to learn something that helps you do your job? Once a month? Once a week? Daily?

 Online and on-demand video courses give employees access to leaders and subject matter experts (SMEs) with whom they would normally not be able to learn from.
 Team leaders and SMEs are often pulled in many directions with competing priorities that don’t allow them to spend time training individuals one-on-one.
 But with video, SMEs can simply record the explanations and answers that others most often seek them out for — ensuring that everyone is able to benefit from their expertise, even when they aren’t available.

 Employees Love To Learn From Videos

 In its analysis of video learning effectiveness, WR also segmented respondents by companies that were using video for training and those that did not.
 And in the companies that are using video for training, three times more employees felt video training was “very effective,” compared to employees at companies that do not engage in video training.
 In other words, when employees have access to video-based training, they love it.

 While many companies have been using video to improve training for decades, the tools for recording, hosting, sharing, and searching video content now make it much easier and cheaper to put video to work at scale.
 Today’s learning and development professionals already understand the potential that video offers — they just need the right set of tools to use video efficiently.
-What if you had your own enterprise YouTube?
+What if you had your own corporate YouTube?

-An enterprise YouTube can help you improve the quality, consistency, speed, and effectiveness of your training efforts.
+A corporate YouTube can help you improve the quality, consistency, speed, and effectiveness of your training efforts.
 With video, your team can: